rackerlabs/rackspace-how-to/content/cloud-servers/traditional-colocation-vs-rackspace-managed-colocation.md

 -   Large capital expenditures with growth of business
 -   Slow implementation times

-### Managed Colocation: The Rackspace Difference
+### Rackspace Managed Colocation

 Because many businesses prefer to maintain a substantial level of control regarding their mission-critical apps, but don't want to be slowed by the complexity of managing a traditional colocation scenario, Rackspace offers [Managed Colocation](http://www.rackspace.com/managed_hosting/managed_colocation/index.php).
-Managed Colocation offers the best of both worlds: the desired level of control with the added benefit of a support team to proactively manage your config.
+Managed Colocation offers your the desired level of control with the added benefit of a support team to proactively manage your configuration.
 Rackspace Managed Colocation is a level above traditional colocation, meaning it offers more support than pure colocation.
 Managed Colocation from Rackspace supplies: